zengxianyu/mws/README.md

 # Code for the paper
-Code for paper in CVPR2019, 'Multi-source weak supervision for saliency detection'
+Code for the paper in CVPR2019, 'Multi-source weak supervision for saliency detection' ([pdf](https://arxiv.org/pdf/1904.00566.pdf))

 ## Results